 Mitridate is forced to capitulate in the face of the Romans‘ superior forces.
 In order not to be taken alive into captivity he has wounded himself mortally with his own sword.
 He forgives Sifare and hopes that he will find happiness with Aspasia.
 Sifare now wants to take revenge on his brother Farnace for the death of their father, but Ismene explains what Farnace has actually done.
 He merely pretended to turn to the Romans in friendship and thus managed to cause an horrendous bloodbath from within.
 The dying Mitridate forgives both his sons, who swear to continue with the struggle against the Romans.

-David Bösch, geboren in Lübbecke, studierte Regie an der Züricher Hochschule der Künste.
+David Bösch, geboren in Lübbecke, studierte Regie an der Zürcher Hochschule der Künste.
 2005 wurde er Hausregisseur am Schauspiel Essen, von 2010 bis 2012 war er in derselben Funktion am Schauspielhaus Bochum tätig.
-Zudem inszenierte er u. a. am Thalia Theater Hamburg, am Theater Basel, am Schauspielhaus Zürich, am Münchner Residenztheater, am Royal Opera House Covent Garden in London (Il trovatore), an der Oper Frankfurt (Orlando furioso, Die Königskinder, Der fliegende Holländer), an der Semperoper Dresden (Die tote Stadt), an der Opéra de Lyon (Simon Boccanegra, Die Gezeichneten) und an der Nationale Opera Amsterdam (Le nozze di Figaro).
-An der Bayerischen Staatsoper inszenierte er L’elisir d’amore, Mitridate, rè di Ponto, Das schlaue Füchslein, L’Orfeo und Die Meistersinger von Nürnberg.
-(Stand: 2018)
+Zudem inszenierte er u. a. am Thalia Theater Hamburg, am Theater Basel, am Schauspielhaus Zürich, am Münchner Residenztheater, am Royal Opera House Covent Garden in London (Il trovatore), an der Oper Frankfurt (Orlando furioso, Die Königskinder, Der fliegende Holländer), an der Semperoper Dresden (Die tote Stadt, Nabucco), an der Staatsoper Unter den Linden in Berlin (Die lustigen Weiber von Windsor), an der Opéra de Lyon (Simon Boccanegra, Die Gezeichneten) und an der Nationale Opera Amsterdam (Le nozze di Figaro).
+An der Bayerischen Staatsoper inszenierte er L’elisir d’amore, Mitridate, rè di Ponto, Das schlaue Füchslein, L’Orfeo, Die Meistersinger von Nürnberg und Die verkaufte Braut.
+(Stand: 2020)